 How To Get Spicy Residue Off Hands

-So you just spent a half hour chopping up spicy habanero peppers?
-Excellent, a fine spicy dinner awaits.
-Now… don’t touch your eyes, nose, mouth, or other people for an hour or two and you’ll be all set!
-Washing your hands with regular soap and water often fails to remove the spicy capsaicin that tastes great but will burn the hell out of your eyes with even a bit of contact.
-Fortunately alcohol rinses away capsaicin quite well.
-Concentrated isopropyl alcohol (AKA rubbing alcohol — do not drink) works best, but many hand sanitizes can also help remove the spicy stuff.
-And if you must, go ahead and rinse your hands with a shot of gin or vodka.
+If you spent a half-hour chopping up spicy habanero peppers for tonight's dinner, please do not touch your eyes, nose, mouth, or other people for an hour or two, then wash your hands once you're done!
+Since regular soap and water often fails to remove the spicy capsaicin from those peppers that you chopped, reach for some alcohol to rinse off that capsaicin once and for all.
+Concentrated isopropyl alcohol (as in, rubbing alcohol — do not drink) works best, but many hand sanitizers can also help remove the spicy stuff.
+If you don't have any rubbing alcohol or alcohol-based hand sanitizer on deck for whatever reason, go ahead and rinse your hands with a shot of gin or vodka.
 Whatever you use, follow it up with a normal hand washing.

-If your hands are just generally rather dirty, but not soiled with some specific compound (like oil or grass), then forget about the hand soap and turn to dish soap instead.
-While using dish soap on your hands as a routine matter will leave them dried-out, crusty, and hobbit-like, detergent is more than suitable for occasional use on the hands and forearms — and it cuts through caked on messes much more reliably than standard hand soaps.
-Do consider using a moisturizer if you use detergent on your hands regularly.
-Even a man needs his hands to be hydrated, dammit.
+If your hands are just generally very dirty but not soiled with a specific compound like oil or grass, then forget about the hand soap and turn to dish soap instead.
+While frequent use of dish soap on your hands will leave them dried-out, crusty, and hobbit-like, detergent is more than suitable for occasional use on the hands and forearms — and it cuts through caked-on messes much more reliably than standard hand soaps.
+Do consider using a moisturizing hand lotion if you use detergent on your hands regularly.
+As terrible as exceptionally dirty hands are, so are painfully dry hands.

 How To Clean Grass Stains Off Your Hands

-If your hands are stained a manly shade of green after a long day of mowing, edging, and otherwise perfecting your lawn (well done, man), then you need to combat the chlorophyl stains using science.
-Mix about a teaspoon of baking soda with about two ounces (a hearty shot's worth) of vinegar, and then stand back!
-There will be (some) foam!
-For indeed this is much the same mixture used to make those totally awesome foaming volcanoes you made back in grade school.
-Rub the foul-smelling mixture all over your man hands, scrub, then wash with regular soap.
+Baking soda and vinegar: They're not just for homemade volcanoes anymore.
+If your hands are stained a deep shade of green after a long day of mowing, edging, and otherwise perfecting your lawn, then you need to combat the chlorophyll stains using science.
+Mix about a teaspoon of baking soda with about 2 ounces (a hearty shot's worth) of vinegar, then stand back — there will be foam!
+Indeed, this is largely the same mixture used to make those totally awesome foaming volcanoes that you made in grade school.
+Rub the foul-smelling mixture all over your hands, scrub, then wash with regular soap.